Orchestrating AI agents: the key to reliable systems

 A technological breakthrough?

-The orchestrator at the heart
+The Orchestrator at the heart

-At the centre of any agentic system sits an orchestrator that plays a crucial conductor role.
-In most current applications, this orchestrator uses a language model to define tasks to be accomplished through reasoning, then selects the appropriate tools to execute them.
-"Each task is then specified in a prompt detailing its context.
-The selection of the tool to perform this task is made from the verbal definition provided in its docstring – typically a few sentences describing the tool, located in its code header," details Poujol.
+"Each task is specified in a prompt that defines its context.
+The selection of the tool to perform this task is generally carried out based on the verbal definition provided in its 'docstring' (typically a few sentences describing the tool, located in the header of its code)," explains Michel Poujol.

-Fortunately, there are multiple solutions to make it more reliable and robust.
-For example, by using rule-based AI or hybrid approaches that combine generative AI with symbolic AI: systems based on explicit logic rules and structured knowledge representations, rather than statistical learning.
-Where generative models reason through pattern recognition in training data, symbolic AI operates through formal reasoning on predefined concepts and relationships.
+"It is easy to understand that this selection process, based on the interpretation of definitions expressed in natural language, may be more or less reliable and robust," the expert acknowledges.
+"Fortunately, there are many ways to address this, for example by using a rule-based AI or a hybrid AI combining generative AI and symbolic AI."
+Where generative models reason through pattern recognition in texts like prompts, symbolic AI operates through formal reasoning on predefined concepts and relationships.
 This combination leverages the flexibility of language models while adding the reliability of deterministic logic.

-Between autonomy and control: a precarious balance
+Between autonomy and control: A delicate balance

 Search